October 01, 2019

 10 to 12 whole cardamom pods

-2 to 3 sticks of cinnamon
+2 to 3 cinnamon sticks

 1 teaspoon whole black peppercorns